-Admission in LLB is preceded by both entrance exam and a graduation degree with minimum 50% of aggregate marks.
+Admission in LLB is preceded by both an entrance exam and a graduation degree with a minimum of 50% of aggregate marks.

-The eligibility criteria to take admission in BBA LLB course is a candidate must pass his 12th with minimum 50% of aggregate marks from the recognized educational board.
+The eligibility criteria to take admission in the BBA LLB course is a candidate must pass his 12th with a minimum of 50% of aggregate marks from the recognized educational board.

-Several universities conduct entrance exam for selecting the meritorious applicants.
-Whereas direct admission are also granted by numerous colleges.
+Several universities conduct entrance exams for selecting meritorious applicants.
+Whereas direct admission is also granted by numerous colleges.